jwa-lab/platform-docs/docs/authentication/playtix-connect.md

 # PlayTiX Connect

+**As of now, the PlayTiX Developer Portal is not available.
+If you want to integrate your app please contact us beforehand.**

 PlatyTiX Connect is an Identity Provider that allows your apps to connect with all the players from the PlayTiX Platform.